farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 ### Deploying

-We're now less than 10 lines of code away from being able to `sam build && sam deploy` this app.
+We’re now less than 10 lines of code away from being able to `sam build && sam deploy` this app.

 We can take the CloudFormation template from the original Node.js example, and make a few small changes to tailor it to our Rust example.
 Those changes are commented inline below.